hmc-cs111-fall2016/practice-scala/README.md

 ```

 ## Write about Scala
-Take about 20 minutes to collect and write about your initial impressions of
+After completing the exercises, take about 20 minutes to collect and write about
-Scala.
-Write about them in `scala-thoughts.md` Some possible topics include:
+your initial impressions of Scala.
+Write about them in `scala-thoughts.md` Some
+possible topics include:

   - What's easy to do in Scala?
 What's not?
   - What is/are your favorite language design choice(s) that the designers of Scala